bbrownekianda/docs/content/docs/getting-started/welcome/no-code.md

 typora-root-url: ..\..\..\..\static
 ---

-No-Code development involves the creation of applications or business process without the need to code.
-A no-code platform provides a Graphical User Interface (GUI) to easily provide **citizen developers** or non-IT business professionals the ability to create and deploy digital solutions to meet business needs.
-Regardless of how the solution is created the output must meet all the requirements of a modern web application, being accessible through all major browsers and platforms, responsive in design so that it can be used on a variety of devices.
+No-Code development involves the creation of applications or business processes without the need to code.
+A no-code platform provides a Graphical User Interface (GUI) so that **citizen developers** or non-IT business professionals can easily create and deploy digital solutions to meet business needs.

+Regardless of how the solution is created, the output must meet all the requirements of a modern web application - being accessible through all major browsers and platforms and responsive in design so that it can be used on a variety of devices.

-Kianda form **Designer** provides an intuitive interface where both technical and non-technical users can quickly start building forms for any use case for use on any type of device.
+Kianda form **Designer** provides an intuitive interface where both technical and non-technical users can quickly start building digital processes, forms and apps for use on any type of device.

 You don't need to know how to code to take advantage of Kianda's key features to create modern web application design.
 These features include: